gyan-js/gyan-js/README.md

                         gmail: "gyanshresth03@gmail.com"
                       },
  learning: "Curently learning GoLang on Educative and Exercism",
- challenge: "Currently working on a blog applocation" }
+ challenge: "Currently working on a blog application" }
 ```